Skip to content

 Run Voice Campaigns

-You can run a voice campaign by clicking the Play button.
+You can run a voice campaign by selecting the Play button.

 Run Campaign